 What Makes an Insurer the Best for Seniors?

-If you are a driver in your 60s, it’s best to have full coverage auto insurance with affordable rates and personal injury protection, which covers medical expenses after an accident.
+If you are a driver in your 60s, it’s best to have full coverage auto insurance with affordable rates and medical payments coverage, which pays medical expenses after an accident.
 While you may be considered a safe driver, you are more prone to injuries in a car accident.
-Discounts, such as defensive driving, can also reduce your premiums significantly.
+Discounts, such as defensive driving, can also reduce your premium significantly.

 Erie, our top pick, has a discount exclusive for senior drivers and safe driving and defensive driving discounts.
 The company is the second cheapest after Nationwide and has the highest customer satisfaction rating.